irenecelebrin/principles_of_data_analytics/README.md

 All the tasks are included in the Notebook [tasks.ipynb](/workspaces/principles_of_data_analytics/tasks.ipynb) in this repository.

 ### Task 1: Source the dataset
-Loading the dataset and introducing it
+Loading the dataset and introducing it.
 ### Task 2: Explore the data structure
-Exploring the dataset features, targets (classes) and other information through scikit-learn and pandas
+Exploring the dataset features, targets (classes) and other information through scikit-learn and pandas.
 ### Task 3: Summarize the data
-Using NumPy to calculate Minimum, Maximum, Mean, Meadiand and Standard deviation for each feature.
+Using NumPy to calculate Minimum, Maximum, Mean, Meadian and Standard deviation for each feature.
 ### Task 4: Visualize features
-Plot histograms for each feature and highlight trends.
+Plotting histograms for each feature and highlight trends.

-Extra: plot all histograms togther to compare features, and plot boxplots for each feature to observe feature variation.
+Extra: plotting all histograms togther to compare features, and plotting boxplots for each feature to observe feature variation.
 ### Task 5: Investigate relationships
-Plot a scatter plot to investigate the correlation between two features: Petal length and Petal width.
+Plotting a scatter plot to investigate the correlation between two features: Petal length and Petal width.
 Each class is represented with a different color, to highlight class-specific trends.
 ### Task 6: Analyze relationships
-Use numpy.polyfit to fit a line in the data and highlight the correlation between Petal length and Petal width.
-This includes calculating the values of slope and intercept of the ideal line.
+Fitting a line in the data to highlight the correlation between Petal length and Petal width.
+Using numpy.polyfit to calculate the values of slope and intercept of the ideal line, and calculate simple linear regression.
 ### Task 7: Analyze class distribution
-Plot boxplots to represent Petal length in each class of the dataset.
+Plotting boxplots to represent Petal length in each class of the dataset.
 ### Task 8: Compute correlations
-Calculate Pearson's Correlation Coefficient for each feature pair and plot the data in a heatmap, to highlight wheter features have a positive or negative correlation.
+Calculating Pearson's Correlation Coefficient for each feature pair and plotting the data in a heatmap to highlight wether features have a positive or negative correlation.
 ### Task 9: Fit a simple linear regression
-Use SciPy to calculate the coefficient of Determination between Petal length and petal width, slope and intercept values.
-Fit a line on the scatter plot based on these values.
+Using SciPy to calculate the coefficient of Determination between Petal length and Petal width, in addition to slope and intercept values.
+Fitting a line on the scatter plot based on these values.
 ### Task 10: Too many features
-Plot a pairplot with Seaborn to represent the correlation that each feature has with the other features, highlighting class distribution.
+Plotting a pairplot with Seaborn to represent the correlation that each feature has with the other features, highlighting class distribution.
 Drawing some conclusions on the dataset.

-# References
+## References

-Libraries:
+#### Libraries:

 [Sklearn](https://scikit-learn.org/stable/) to source the dataset